 How to improve customer retention rate?

-Retention KPI #2 Monthly recurring revenue
+Customer retention KPI #2: Monthly recurring revenue

 MRR refers to the revenue your product generates in a month, typically through subscriptions.
 This metric is used for forecasting, financial planning, and measuring a product’s growth rate and momentum.